gotthardp/lorawan-server/doc/Integration.md

    * *Name* - Your Adafruit account name (see the last article in the list above).
    * *Password/Key* - Your Adafruit Key, NOT your account password (see above).

-After all of this is ready, you may select this Handler as an *AppID* in your *Devices* or *Nodes* configuration pages.
-And **don't forget** to set your *Application* field to **connector** there.
+After all of this is ready, you may select this Handler as a *Group* in your *Devices* or *Nodes* configuration pages.
+And **don't forget** to set your *Application* field to **backend** there.